 4.1.6 Species identification of Ips adults

 Diagnostic characters of Ips spp. adults are based on key characters and diagnostic notes in Cognato (2015).
-The closely related (Cognato and Sun 2007) species I. confusus and I. paraconfusus, and also I. cembrae and I. subelongatus, are not fully distinguished from each other in the key to species.
-This may be important as these species may differ in their biology and distribution and in whether they are a regulated pest or not (Stauffer et al. 2001).
-Additional examination by Ips specialists with appropriate reference collections is required to identify these beetles to species level using morphology (Cognato 2015).
-DNA studies have been published to support identification of I. confusus and I. paraconfusus (Cognato et al. 1995; Cognato and Sun 2007) and I. cembrae and I. subelongatus (Stauffer et al. 2001; Cognato and Sun 2007) but these studies have not yet been developed into identification tests.
+It is useful to examine both males and females from the same gallery if possible because some diagnostic characters may occur in only one sex.
+Males and females from the same gallery are most likely to be conspecific.
+The closely related (Cognato and Sun, 2007) species I. confusus and I. paraconfusus, and also I. cembrae and I. subelongatus, are not fully distinguished from each other in the key to species.
+This may be important as these species may differ in their biology and distribution and in whether they are a regulated pest or not (Stauffer et al., 2001).
+Additional examination by Ips specialists with appropriate reference collections is required to identify these beetles to species level using morphology (Cognato, 2015).
+DNA studies have been published to support identification of I. confusus and I. paraconfusus (Cognato et al., 1995; Cognato and Sun, 2007) and I. cembrae and I. subelongatus (Stauffer et al., 2001; Cognato and Sun, 2007) but these studies have not yet been developed into identification tests.
 In this protocol, 14 species are treated as target species (section 4.1.8) based on their known pest status according to CABI and EPPO (1997).
 However, other Ips can also cause tree mortality, especially if introduced outside their native ranges.

 Ips species are distinguished primarily by characters of the elytra and frons.
 Experts usually begin identifications by counting declivital spines.
 Here the following characters are useful: the number of spines on the declivity (not including small denticles on the first elytral interstria); the distance from the first spine to the elytral suture relative to its height or to its distance from the second spine (Figures 12(a) and (b)); and the shininess of the declivity compared to the elytral dorsal surface (Figure 11(d) vs (e)).
 Several characters come from the third declivital spine (Figure 14): its pointedness (acute, right-angled, and obtuse or rounded) and its profile (simple (triangular); straight-sided with acute apex; petiolate (narrower near base than near apex); hooked (with second point on ventral side); double-pointed (appearing like two basally fused spines)).
 On the elytral disc (the horizontal part of the elytra), the presence or absence of punctures on the interstriae (elevated smooth surfaces between striae) are important (Figures 13(a) and (b)), especially on the second and third interstriae midway between the anterior edge of the elytra and the declivity.

 On the frons (Figures 7(a) to (d)) the following presence or absence characters are used: of a median tubercle; of a median carina (between median tubercle and labrum if both present); of a median fossa or pit (above median tubercle if present); of scattered circular tubercles; of setae; of dense setal brushes obscuring integument; or of setal punctures.
-A few species pairs can only be distinguished by the number of ridges on the pars stridens (Lanier et al. 1991), a stridulatory organ at the posterior of the head capsule.
+A few species pairs can only be distinguished by the number of ridges on the pars stridens (Lanier et al., 1991), a stridulatory organ at the posterior of the head capsule.
 However, this technique is not included in this protocol because it is only required for a few localized non-target species and because it requires removal of the head.

 4.1.7 Key to diagnose adults of target Ips species